-Dr. Homan is developing deterministic (simulation) bioenergetic models to estimate efficacy of DRC-1339 avicide on nuisance populations of blackbirds and starlings.
+Dr. Homan is employed at the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) Bismarck, ND, Field Station.
+He is developing deterministic (simulation) bioenergetic models to estimate efficacy of DRC-1339 avicide on nuisance populations of blackbirds and starlings.
 The models are developed for PC software and available to USDA field personnel conducting DRC-1339 baiting operations.
 The models estimate the number of birds killed using the amount of baits removed combined with environmental, physiological, and morphological variables.

 Dr. Homan is also active in wildlife tracking, including radio telemetry and geolocators.
 He designs and conducts studies that monitor the movements and use patterns of bird species causing conflicts in agricultural and urban environments.
 The objectives of these studies can be diverse, depending on the landscape in which the research occurs.
 In agricultural settings, the studies may focus on correlations of agricultural damage to habitat features and habitat use or perhaps spatial ecology of potential avian vectors using dairies or cattle feeders.
 In urban-suburban settings, the studies generally monitor wintering behavior of European starlings, including daily activity ranges and use and fidelity to roosting sites and staging areas.
 Dr. Homan is analyzing migration patterns of European starlings in the Central Flyway in respect to scope and breath of damage caused by this species throughout their lifecycle.
 He has also studied spring and fall migration of red-winged blackbirds in the Central Flyway.
 Studies will soon be underway in Michigan to monitor habitat use of radio-tagged robins and waxwings using fruit orchards in late summer.